Jayden0519/conqueringFirebaseLastOne/README.md

 # conqueringFirebaseLastOne
+Project Name: FirebaseLastOne
+Class: Advanced Java Topics
+Data: 5/18/23
+Date Submitted: 12/15/22
-This is the final submission of the firebase projects I had been attempting definitely one of the more fun projects I had been attempting being able to challenge myself and overall gain something out of it.
+Partners and Info: This is the final submission of the firebase projects I had been attempting definitely one of the more fun projects I had been attempting being able to challenge myself and overall gain something out of it.
 For this semester final the requirements for this project consisted of a proposal and then we were